 Consultation on draft strategy to tackle anti-social behaviour

-Tell us what you think about our draft strategy to tackle anti-social behaviour (ASB) for the next three years.
+In Autumn 2022, we invited you to tell us what you think about a draft strategy to tackle anti-social behaviour (ASB) for the next three years.

 ASB can have a massive impact on those who suffer it.
 Being and feeling safe at home, and out in your local community, is important for emotional and physical wellbeing, as well as personal resilience.
 Tackling ASB will help improve people's lives and build stronger, more confident and cohesive communities across County Durham.